-Dr. Kimberly Duffy holds a PhD in Primatology, and conducted her thesis research on chimpanzees living in Kibale.
-She currently teaches Biology at the International School of Uganda.
+Dr. Kimberly Duffy holds a PhD in Primatology and conducted her thesis research on chimpanzees living in Kibale.
+She currently is head of the science department, IB biology teacher and college counselor at the International School of Uganda.

 Ann Marie Gage works with non-profit organizations in Colorado for biodiversity conservation and endangered species recovery.

 Sarah Thérèse Kenney is an editorial executive at a modern language publisher in Boston.

 Dr. Elana Levites-Agababa is a pediatric doctor and researcher.
 Dr Agababa also volunteers at health clinics for immigrant and refugee children in Philadelphia and Camden.

 Mark Vibbert is a conservation specialist who spent over 15 years working in eco-tourism, development, and conservation in East Africa.
 He is now the Stewardship Director at Manada Conservancy, a land protection specialization organization in Pennsylvania.